 Get a signed copy of our latest book, Emily Post's Etiquette - The Centennial Edition, for yourself or to give as a gift, and support Vermont's independent bookstore Bridgeside Books.

-The good news: To LOOK professional, men can invest in quality suits, blazers, dress pants, dress shirts, ties, shoes and belts.
-As long as these items consistently fit well, are clean, and in good repair, the average work-a-day wardrobe can serve a man for quite a few years.
+To look professional, people can invest in quality clothing: Suits, dresses, blazers, dress shirts (sometimes polo shirts) and knits, slacks, skirts, quality shoes, belts and accessories.
+As long as your attire fits you well, is clean, and in good condition, the average work-a-day wardrobe can serve a anyone well for quite a few years.

-The bad news: To BE professional, exterior appearance is important, but equally important are communication skills, confident body language, and awareness of self and others.
-I asked a few image-savvy guys on twitter the following question: “What’s your favorite piece of advice for men about professionalism?”
-Here’s a summary of what I learned—and the answer work for women, too!
+To be professional, exterior appearance is important, but equally important are communication skills, confident body language, and awareness of self and others.
+I asked a few image-savvy guys on twitter the following question: "What’s your favorite piece of advice for men about professionalism?"
+Here's a summary of what I learned—and the answer work for women, too!

 1. @derekbbanga, an image and etiquette expert with Public Image in Kenya, Africa, told me, “Posture!
 Standing tall, not slouching, stomach in, chin parallel to the ground, shoulders back.”
 To project confidence, strong body language, including excellent posture, is a must.
 People want to work with confident—yet still approachable—people.

 2. @TheModernGent said as far as reputation goes, “authenticity rules.”
 In a recent study, Lauren J. Human and her colleagues looked at this issue.
 They defined positive self-presentation as making a good impression while staying authentic.